Love Island’s Paige thinks Lewis Capaldi will “make a joke” out of her Love Island debut

 “I don’t think he will,” the islander defined.
 “Lewis has actually never told me those songs are about me.”

-Paige may not make certain whether or not Lewis, 23, had her in thoughts when he sang the phrases, “I was getting kinda used to being someone you loved,” however she undoubtedly approves of his music.
+Paige may not ensure whether or not Lewis, 23, had her in thoughts when he sang the phrases, “I was getting kinda used to being someone you loved,” however she positively approves of his music.

 “He’s great.
 Everybody can relate to his music.
 I can always remember in college if we got any songwriting units, doesn’t matter what the subject is about, give Lewis half an hour and he’d come out with an amazing song.
 It was kind of expected,” she gushed.

-Regardless of their breakup, Lewis and Paige have remained associates, with the islander revealing they “text” recurrently and make an effort to maintain in touch whereas he’s travelling.
+Regardless of their breakup, Lewis and Paige have remained mates, with the islander revealing they “text” often and make an effort to maintain in touch whereas he’s travelling.

-So, it’s not unlikely Lewis may make an look on the present – stranger issues have occurred in spite of everything.
+So, it’s not unlikely Lewis may make an look on the present – stranger issues have occurred in any case.

 In collection three, grime rapper Stormzy made a cameo after his tweets about Chris Hughes and Olivia Attwood’s relationship have been learn out in a tense problem.